Documentation

 Expected result

-The product, service, or membership appears where customers are allowed to view it.
+The product, service, or membership appears on the product marketplace where customers are allowed to view it.

-Check the page as if you are a customer.
+Check the pages as if you are a customer.

 Review: